 - Next weigh it in a scoop and then ensure it’s fed every day; consistency is key!

-- If others are in charge of feeding your horse, make sure they understand the importance of the right amount of feed every day.
+- Ensure others feeding your horse understand the importance of providing the correct daily feed amount.

 - Assess your horse’s topline and body condition monthly or more and adjust within the feed tag directions as needed, remember forage will change cutting to cutting.

-It can happen faster than you may think possible, but topline condition can start to deteriorate as quickly as it improves – in as little as a few weeks.
-Once specific amino acids are absent from the diet or supplied in a less bioavailable form, the muscles begin to atrophy, which is quickly noticeable in a simple visual observation.
+It can happen faster than you may think possible.
+Topline condition, however, can start to deteriorate as quickly as it improves – in as little as a few weeks.
+The absence or inadequate supply of specific amino acids in the diet can lead to muscle atrophy.
+This is easily noticeable through simple visual observation.

-To ensure you are making progress improving your horse’s topline, evaluation should take place on a regular basis – every 30-60 days is a good starting point for maintenance.
+Regularly evaluate your horse’s topline every 30-60 days to monitor and improve their progress and set a maintenance benchmark.
 We recommend more frequent evaluation for horse owner’s closely monitoring their feeding program in order to affect a change.